-The actuarial assumptions used in the July 1, 2020 valuation were based on the results of an actuarial experience study for the period July 1, 2013 through June 30, 2018.
+The actuarial assumptions used in the July 1, 2022 and 2021 valuations were based on the results of an actuarial experience study for the period July 1, 2013 through June 30, 2018.

-The long-term expected rate of return on Pension Plan investments was not based on historical returns, but instead is based on a forward-looking capital market economic model.
+The long-term expected rate of return on Pension Plan investments was not based on historical returns, but instead was based on a forward-looking capital market economic model.
 The allocation policy's description of each asset class was used to map the target allocation to the asset classes shown below.
-Each asset class assumption is based on a consistent set of underlying assumptions and includes an adjustment for the inflation assumption.
-The target allocation and best estimates of arithmetic and geometric real rates of return for each major asset class are summarized in the following table:
+Each asset class assumption was based on a consistent set of underlying assumptions and includes an adjustment for the inflation assumption.
+The target allocation and best estimates of arithmetic and geometric real rates of return for each major asset class for the July 1, 2022 actuarial valuation are summarized in the following table and were not changed significantly from the July 1, 2021 actuarial valuation: